 How long does it take for trazodone to work in dogs?

-For the average dog, it takes about one to two hours for trazodone to kick in.
+For the average dog who needs short-term relief of anxiety, it takes about one to two hours for trazodone to kick in.
+And when used daily as a long-term anxiety management strategy, trazodone takes about two to three weeks to reach maximal efficacy.
 This is relatively quick compared to other anti-anxiety medications like fluoxetine, which can take four to six weeks to achieve the full effect.

 How long does trazodone last in dogs?